-Haley works for a lifestyle company with a history of selling dodgy products.
-The latest one is stickers.
-Her boss wants them tested but can’t use animals.
-So, she uses the next best thing – her assistants.
-But first, she has some really important questions to ask.
 This clip demonstrates the importance of labor law and regulations.
-Without regulations that are enforced, some employers might require workers to complete dangerous tasks.
+Without enforceable regulations, some employers might require workers to complete dangerous tasks.
 Even with regulations, this still happens.
-How does this clip show that Haley’s boss knows about the danger and about the regulations but doesn’t care?
+Haley’s boss may know about the danger of the product and the importance of regulation, but perhaps doesn’t care?

 See more: entrepreneurism, incentives, labor law, product differentiation, rationality, regulation, safety, testing

 Mitch is working on a big case about the rights of vulnerable workers.
 In it, he argues that a company is preying on the lack of options available to people who are homeless and hiring them for extremely low wages.
 He believes that this is a violation of labor laws and tries to get the notice of the press.
-However, Cam is stealing the spotlight as a successful high school football coach who is openly gay.
-Traditional economics holds that trades which are voluntary (such as employment) are mutually beneficial.
-As such, is the company truly taking advantage of its workers or do they benefit from the employment opportunity?
-Political economics suggests that you cannot ignore the power inequality between the company and the workers.
-When a large power imbalance is present, exploitation is possible.
-Which is more in line with Mitch’s perspective?
-Traditional economics or political economics?
-Would the people who are homeless be helped by increasing the wage?
-How would that impact structural unemployment?
+At the same time, Cam is stealing the spotlight as a successful high school football coach who is openly gay.

-See more: altruism, externalities, income inequality, labor law, living wage, negative externalities, political economics, private benefits, social costs, specialization, structural unemployment
+See more: altruism, externalities, income inequality, interdependent utility functions, labor law, living wage, negative externalities, political economics, private benefits, social costs, specialization, structural unemployment